shunwitter/map_helper/README.md

 ##Display map with markers

-You can drop many map markers.
+You can drop map markers as many as you want.
+(Return json from your Rails controller.)

 ###Controller

-Return json from your Rails controller.

 /app/controllers/places_controller.rb